cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * as a string value identifier,
 * as a reference to an external file.

-A string literal is only useful for small snippets of code:
+A string literal is only useful for really small snippets of code:

 ```
 schematic